auroramugnai/Minimum-Exact-Cover-Problem/MECP_with-QAOA/README.md

 ```
 This will open your default browser with the Jupyter Notebook interface.
 If it doesn't, copy and paste the link provided in the terminal into your browser's address bar.

-### 📂 Open the `.ipynb` Files
-In the Jupyter Notebook interface, use the file browser to navigate to the repository directory.
+To 📂 ppen the `.ipynb` files in the Jupyter Notebook interface, use the file browser to navigate to the repository directory.
 Click on a `.ipynb` file to open it and start working.

 ---
 ## 📚 Notebooks Overview